-The University has a centrally managed and funded contract for the ongoing maintenance costs of automated external defibrillators (AEDs) including replacement of parts (eg batteries and pads).
+The University has a centrally managed and funded contract for the ongoing maintenance costs of automated external defibrillators (AEDs) including the replacement of parts (eg batteries and pads).

 - brand and model number is a Zoll AED Plus;

 - unit is listed on the current Automated external defibrillators campus locations as approved by Health & Safety Service, Business Services; and

 - where a new Zoll AED Plus is purchased the details of its location are submitted via ServiceNow request.